lsds/KungFu/README.md

 # KungFu

-Adaptive, fast and easy distributed machine learning at scale.
+Easy, adaptive and fast distributed machine learning.

 ## Features

 KungFu enables users to achieve *fast* and *adaptive* distributed machine learning.
-This is important because machine learning systems must copy with growing complex models and increasingly complicated deployment environments.
+This is important because machine learning systems must cope with growing complex models and increasingly complicated deployment environments.
 KungFu has the following unique features:

 * Simplicity: KungFu permits distributed training by adding only one line of code in the traning program.
+In addition, KungFu is simple to deploy.
+It does not require partitioning resource like parameter servers.
+It also avoids external software dependency like MPI and NCCL which often complicates the deployment.
 * Adaptive synchronisation: KungFu provides many advanced [synchronisation algorithms](srcs/python/kungfu/optimizers/__init__.py) such as
 [AD-PSGD](https://arxiv.org/abs/1710.06952) and [SMA](http://www.vldb.org/pvldb/vol12/p1399-koliousis.pdf) to help you address the cases in which [Synchronous SGD](https://papers.nips.cc/paper/4687-large-scale-distributed-deep-networks.pdf) does not scale.
 * Monitoring: KungFu supports [distributed SGD monitoring metrics](srcs/python/kungfu/optimizers/sync_sgd.py) such as [gradient variance](https://en.wikipedia.org/wiki/Variance) and [gradient noise scale](https://openai.com/blog/science-of-ai/) to help understand the training process with low overhead.